MK2112/minicorpus/Readme.md

 6.1.
 Inter-Intra-Cluster Sampling with Inter-Cluster Diversity Weighting Increased (`04_distill_pile_embed_idea_6.1_inter_high.py`)
 7. Down-Sized Size-Density-Proportionate Sampling (`04_distill_pile_embed_idea_7_density-tiny.py`, `04_distill_pile_embed_idea_7_density-nano.py` and `04_distill_pile_embed_idea_7_density-pico.py`)

-Benchmark results can be found further below.<br>
+Zero-shot Benchmark results can be found further below.<br>
 We deem the **Size-Density-Proportionate Sampling** (Idea 3) the most interesting and impactful idea, as it is more representative of the original Pile Deduplicated while being smaller in example count than MiniPile.
 Compared to the reproduction, improvements were observed on the WinoGrande, ARC-Challenge and BLiMP benchmarks.
 This approach was further investigated in (Ideas 7, 8, 9) to reduce the distilled, density-sampled dataset size to 90% (Idea 7) of the dataset created in (Idea 3), and then 75% (Idea 8) as well as 25% (Idea 9) of the original MiniPile size, respectively.

 ### Size-Density-Proportionate Sampling